WIDER IMAGE-For children who lost a parent, the pandemic pain will never end | Entertainment

 Aidan Garza often talks about his dad in the present tense, as if David Garza were still right across the living room, sitting in his favorite chair, calling the 12-year-old over to watch a Star Wars series.
 As if he had never collapsed while out running errands on Dec.
 30, 2020, in Converse, Texas.
 As if he had never died of COVID, one of the now 1 million Americans to succumb to the pandemic.

 "He's such a warm guy," says Aidan.
 "Every time I would hug him, I feel like I'm touching a cloud."
-No government program at any level is tracking American families such as Aidan and his big brother Julius' in which at least one of a child's primary caregivers https://imperialcollegelondon.github.io/orphanhood_calculator/#/country/United%20States%20of%20America) has died of COVID, but researchers' estimates put the number at over 181,000.
+No government program at any level is tracking American children such as Aidan and his big brother Julius who have lost at least one primary caregiver https://imperialcollegelondon.github.io/orphanhood_calculator/#/country/United%20States%20of%20America) to COVID, but researchers' estimates put the number at over 213,000 kids.

 Deep racial disparities among kids who lost at least one parent or caregiver to COVID reflect the course of a disease that has illuminated inequities in areas such as healthcare in the United States.
 Native American children, for instance, are four times as likely to have lost a parent to COVID than white kids.
 Susan Hillis, the lead author of the first major modeling study to determine the numbers of children who lost a parent or caregiver to COVID, published last October in the journal for the American Academy of Pediatrics, said that it is crucial that hospitals, schools and churches work together to identify families who lost a caregiver so that children can be protected from neglect and other threats.